raimohanska/bacon-mloc-code/README.md

   * include usernameAvailable to the condition for enabling the button

 4. Show AJAX indicator when AJAX pending
-  * define usernameRequestPending property as usernameResponse.pending(usernameRequest)
+  * define usernameRequestPending property as usernameRequest.awaiting(usernameResponse)
   * assign side effect to show usernameAjaxIndicator

 5. Disable button when AJAX is pending